Lifespan: 7/12 of Eikyō 7 (1435) to 4/3 of Entoku 3 (1491)

 In the autumn of 1461, the head of the Shiba clan changed upon orders of Yoshimasa.
 Yoshitoshi’s child, Matsuōmaru, entered the priesthood, while Shibukawa Yoshikado, the son of Shibukawa Yoshikane, became the head of the Shiba clan.
 He was formally appointed after a meeting with Yoshimasa joined by Asakura Takakage and Kai Toshimitsu.
 Rather than maintain control through the bakufu, Yoshimasa sought to strengthen the military force of the Horigoe administration.
 Yoshikane served as the secretary for Masatomo, so by having Yoshikane’s son become head of the Shiba clan, the Shiba army came under the direct control of the Horigoe administration.
 Then, the bakufu in Kantō began to show cracks.
 Beginning in 1461, retainers of Masatomo seized landholdings of local families in Kamakura and Sagami Provinc, the head of affairs for the Ōgigayatsu family named Ōta Sukekiyo retired, while one of Masatomo’s other lieutenants, Uesugi Noritomo, killed himself for no apparent reason.

-In the midst of these developments, Nagao Kageharu, a senior retainer of the Yamauchi-Uesugi family, launched a rebellion known as the Nagao Kageharu Conflict.
+In the midst of these developments, Nagao Kageharu, a senior retainer of the Yamanouchi-Uesugi family, launched a rebellion known as the Revolt of Nagao Kageharu.
 While Ōta Dōgan sought to suppress the rebellion after returning from Suruga, Shigeuji allied with Kageharu and joined the battle.
 Facing dire circumstances, the Uesugi families began to consider a settlement, promising to serve as intermediaries between Shigeuji and the bakufu.
 After Masatomo settled with Shigeuji and suppressed the rebellion, Shigeuji and the bakufu reconciled early in 1463 and the Kyōtoku Conflict came to an end.
 Prior to reaching a settlement, Masatomo engaged in conflict against Shigeuji and the forces supporting the Koga kubō for over twenty years.
-This, however, occurred during the height of the Ōnin-Bunmei Conflict so the bakufu was unable to field adequate military forces needed to control the entire Kantō Region.
+This, however, occurred during the height of the Ōnin-Bunmei War so the bakufu was unable to field adequate military forces needed to control the entire Kantō.
 As a final outcome, the Horigoe kubō stood to govern only the single province of Izu, while Masatomo remained dissatisfied with Masanori and the local families of influence in Izu who advocated for the settlement.

 After the reconciliation, Masatomo sought to change the policies of the bakufu.
 In the spring of 1487, he dispatched his second son, Ashikaga Seikō (later known as Ashikaga Yoshizumi) to Kyōto for an in-person meeting with Yoshimasa.
 He removed his eldest son, Ashikaga Chachamaru, from the line of succession, and designated his third son of the same mother as Seikō, Ashikaga Jundōji, as his successor.
 Masatomo compelled Masanori to kill himself for having opposed the removal of Chachamaru from the line of succession.
 Through a series of events, he allied with Hosokawa Masamoto, the deputy shōgun, to devise a plan to overthrow Ashikaga Yoshiki (later known as Ashikaga Yoshitane), the tenth shōgun.
 Masatomo had a connection to Masamoto after Masamoto adopted Sōmeimaru, a cousin of Seikō’s mother.
 The plan called for Seikō to become the next shōgun and for Jundōji, in his role as Horigoe kubō, to re-launch a campaign to oust Shigeuji.
 However, early in 1491, Masatomo fell ill and, in the spring, he died in Izu.